omnetpp/omnetpp/ui/org.omnetpp.cdt/templating-readme.txt

 Files with the ".ftl" extension are regarded as templates, and they will undergo template processing (and the ".ftl" extension gets chopped off) before copying.
 Other files are copied verbatim.

+When the wizard is being used, a pool of variables is kept by the wizard dialog.
+These variables are the ones which will be eventually substituted into the *.ftl files (${varname} syntax).
+These variables are initialized from the key=value lines in the template.propeties files; they can get displayed and/or edited on custom wizard pages; and eventually they get substituted into *.ftl files.
+Some variables have special meaning and are interpreted by the wizard dialog (e.g. the nedSrcFolders variable determines which folders get denoted as NED Source Folders by the New OMNeT++ Project wizard).
+Variables can be used to generate output file names, can be used as input file names, and can serve as input and working variables for arbitrarily complex algorithms programmed in the template (*.ftl) files.

 TEMPLATE PROCESSING